AD-EYE/AD-EYE_Core/AD-EYE/ROS_Packages/src/RCV/README.md

 Send udp-data data to PX2, quaternion calculation and odometry calculation: Output -> UDP_Out.
 To choose socket and change what data is being sent: Output -> UDP_Out -> Ethernet UDP Transmit (Change message size and socket number), DSEncode32 (change data types to send).

+Build Simulink model, open dSpace and go online in dSpace to flash built model to RCV.
+When blue light is blinking, udp messages are being received.
+For RCV to drive, AutoModeOn-switch has to be toggled up and the throttle has to be pressed down.
+When green light is on, the throttle is pressed and the RCV actuates based on the udp data.